How did I become a coach?

 I gained additional experience and training at the Falling Awake coach training program.
 See Dave Ellis's book, Falling Awake.

 I have written more than 80 articles for PPND myself about topics such as motivation, building management skills, making changes by experimenting, long-term love relationships, handling grief, and the well-being of the oldest old.
-I have also written articles for Forbes online and the Anita Borg Foundation.
+I have also written articles for Forbes online.
+I wrote an article for the Anita Borg Foundation on ways for technical women to develop resilience in uncertain times.

-I have also edited 3 books and co-authored another:
+I have also edited 3 books and co-authored two others.